kvalle/blog/posts/productive-with-bash.md

 ---
-date: 2012-11-30
+date: 2013-04-04
-title: Make your life easier in Bash
+title: Learn the Bash command line essentials
 description: Working in the shell is pretty effective, but it can always be more so.
 This blogpost outlines some of the things that have made my life easier.
 ---

-# Make your life easier in Bash
+# Learn the Bash command line essentials

 Most of us use Bash more or less every day.
 Even if you develop on Windows you are probably using Cygwin, and chances are you deploy your code to a Unix server anyway.